LEAF

 Amy Armstrong, Barbara Comstock King, and Mark Westkott: WPAW Newsroom (GFSJWL Media Studio)

-This grant supports the purchase of a Padcaster Studio for Tablets, Sound Proofing Pads, and Green Screen Paint.
+Padcaster Studio for Tablets, Sound Proofing Pads, and Green Screen Paint.
 The equipment will be part of a recording studio for students, staff, and the school using technology and resources that students can expect

 in settings beyond the school.
 WPAW Newsroom, is a Media Studio withing GFS/JWL that allows students access to digital recording and